Every place has its own unique vocabulary. Get a head start when you move to Albuquerque by learning these words.

 Spanish for “forest or woods”.
 The “Bosque” is the natural cottonwood forest which runs all along the Rio Grande River.
 The Bosque is one of the jewels of Albuquerque and has been designated as open space which cannot be developed.
 It is a favorite area for hiking, biking, horseback riding and family gatherings.
 No motorized vehicles are permitted.

 New Mexican chile differs from the chiles grown anywhere else in the world.
-The variety grown in New Mexico is called “Big Jim” chili and varies in hotness from mild to very hot.
-It is flavorful and packed with vitamin C.
+The variety grown in New Mexico, and varies in hotness from mild to very hot.
+It is flavorful and packed with vitamin C. It can be found in stews, stand-alone or smothering breakfasts, burritos, and enchiladas.

 [kee-vuh]